rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/Transformer.md

     module.o.weight.data.normal_(mean=0.0, std=factor * ((n_heads * d_kv) ** -0.5))

 - multi-query attention (Shazeer, 2019)
+  - also used in PaLM

+- RoPE embeddings, or other positional embeddings
+  - RoPE is used in PaLM

+- no biases:
+  - PaLM and many others...

 - training recipe for large scale (huge amount of data) language modeling (via Lucas@Google, https://twitter.com/giffmana/status/1739754033194086733)